-Residents of Ohio can find affordable health insurance on the state exchange or through Medicaid, depending on income, although your best health plan will depend on your budget and expected costs.
+Ohio residents can find affordable health insurance on the state exchange or through Medicaid, depending on income, although your best health plan will depend on your budget and expected costs.
 We recommend comparing multiple companies before purchasing a plan.

-Health insurance plans are categorized into metal tiers, which correspond to the benefits and out-of-pocket expenses you can expect from a policy.
+Health insurance plans are categorized into tiers, corresponding to the benefits and out-of-pocket expenses you can expect from a policy.

-The cost of medical coverage is largely based on your chosen level of coverage as well as your age, with older individuals facing significantly higher premiums.
+The cost of medical coverage is largely based on your level of coverage as well as your age, with older people facing much higher rates.